chrishki/COVID19CXR/README.md

 Training and testing scripts assume a CUDA device is installed.
 Images must be padded and resized to 224x224 prior to model training and testing.

 For all inquiries, please contact chris_kim@alumni.brown.edu.
-Methodology and model performance are available online: https://www.nature.com/articles/s41746-021-00546-w
+Methodology and model performance are available in the following article _An automated COVID-19 triage pipeline using artificial intelligence based on chest radiographs and clinical data_, available online at https://www.nature.com/articles/s41746-021-00546-w